Updating Data

 Conditional Updates

-You can use conditions in the WHERE
+You can use conditions in the WHERE clause to perform more complex updates.

 Example